evkx/evkx.github.io/content/models/acura/zdx/ZDX_Type_S/_index.md

 ## User interface and control

-The Acura ZDX Type S has a single screen.
-The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) for car information and infotainment.
-The touch screen behind the steering wheel accross the the center of the dash is 33.0 inches large.
+The Acura ZDX Type S has multiple integrated screens.
+Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.
+The  screen behind the steering wheel integrated into the dashboard is 11.0 inches large and has a 1920 x 720 pixels resolution.
+The touch screen at the top of the center console is 11.3 inches large and has a 1540 x 720 pixels resolution.
 The model does not have a head-up display.